eoinkelly/notes/aws/certified-developer-associate.md

 * sits on top of the global infrastructure

-* Virtual private cloud (VPC)
+* Virtual private cloud (VPC) [VERY IMPORTANT IN EXAM]
     * Virtual data center
+    * can have multiple VPCs per region
     * can have multiple VPCs in your account
     * can get them to peer with each other
     * a "data center" which exists in your account
     * each VPC has a logcially isolated set of resources
-    * each VPC in your accoun can be in different regions
+    * each VPC in your account can be in different regions
 * Direct connect
-    * connect to the AWS without using using a internet connection
+    * connect to the AWS without using using a public internet connection
     * uses dark fibre
-    * connects directly into AWS
+    * connects your own data center directly into AWS

-* Route 53
+* Route 53 [IMPORTANT IN EXAM]
     * is their DNS service
     * called route 53 because DNS is on port 53
+* Cloudfront
+    * CDN service
+    * Integrates with other products e.g. S3
+    * edge location is a place with caches your files
+    * is a fairly big part of the exam

 ### Compute

-* EC2
+* EC2 (Elastic Compute Cloud)
     * EC2 instance is a virtual server
     * can provision and log on
-* EC2 container service
+* EC2 container service [NOT ON EXAM]
     * amazon's ECS
     * lets you run and manage docker containers on a cluster of EC2 instances
     * uses EC2 instances